Skip to content

 Services

 Services implement a request-response communication pattern between nodes.
-A node exposes a service to handle incoming requests, and other nodes subscribe to that service to send requests and receive responses.
+A node exposes a service to handle incoming requests, and other nodes consume that service to send requests and receive responses.

 Use services for operations that need a result, such as querying a node’s state, toggling a feature, or triggering a one-time computation.

-A node that handles service requests declares its services under interfaces.exposes.services in its peppy.json5.
+A node that handles service requests declares its services under interfaces.services.exposes in its peppy.json5.
 Each service defines a name, an optional request_message_format, and an optional response_message_format:

 {